-You’ve decided to replace those old rotting windows, and you’ve chosen the perfect window frames to match your home on the inside and on the outside.
+You’ve decided to replace those old rotting windows, and you’ve chosen the right window frames to match your home on the inside and on the outside.

 Now comes a decision that’s just as important as picking new energy efficient frames.
-Now it’s time to consider what type of glass or glazing you should use to improve your home’s energy efficiency even more.
+Now it’s time to consider what type of glass or glazing you should use to help improve your home’s energy efficiency.
 And depending on the climate, your home’s design, window orientation and other factors, you might choose different types of glazing for different windows throughout your home.

 One way to improve the thermal performance of windows with insulating glazing is to fill the space between the panes with inert gas, like argon, that has a higher resistance to heat flow than air.